 |Qtr-Over-Qtr Percent Change||Year-Over-Year Percent Change|

 Notes: Reports most recent quarterly figures available at time of collection.
-Quarterly figures for Q3 over Q2 2018 changes.
-Yearly figures for 2017 over 2016 changes.
+Quarterly figures for Q1 2019 over Q4 2018 changes.
+Yearly figures for 2019 over 2018 change.

 Digital Price Index